 “People really just want to talk, they have things to say about the topic of death,” said Meagan Hope, certified end-of-life and CareDoula® from Bridge the Gap, LLC.
 “There are some very real fears because we are not a society that talks about death.
 As a death doula, I let them lead the conversation.
 I answer directly; death is a natural part of life, so I don't avoid the word, and I aim to help others feel more comfortable with it, too.”

 While a death doula may perform many tasks, the heart of their purpose is to offer non-medical support to patients and grieving families.
-Here are some of the helpful services end-of-life doulas may provide:
+Here are some of the helpful services doulas may provide during a patient’s transition to death:

 - Companionship and a safe space for patients to talk about what they believe comes after death, helping them to come to terms with this next phase of life.